rasbt/LLMs-from-scratch/ch05/03_bonus_pretraining_on_gutenberg/README.md

 As of this writing, this will require approximately 50 GB of disk space, but it may be more depending on how much Project Gutenberg grew since then.

+&nbsp;
+#### Download instructions for Linux and macOS users

-Follow these steps to download the dataset:
+Linux and macOS users can follow these steps to download the dataset (if you are a Windows user, please see the note below):

 1. `git clone https://github.com/pgcorpus/gutenberg.git`